 Recently, the FAccT community has called for responsible AI efforts to include a broader range of voices.
 In this CRAFT session, we center the perspectives of minoritized youth on AI justice due to their unique potential to contribute meaningful insights on AI systems impacting themselves and their communities.
 Employing decolonial practices of reverse tutelage and bottom-up knowledge production, we feature peer-reviewed contributions of undergraduate and high school researchers hailing from minoritized, Title I urban communities in the United States that traditionally lack pathways to the technology industry.
 Our session invites the FAccT community to learn from and engage with diverse youth emerging as key contributors to critical AI scholarship, forming new connections and collectively participating in activities to advance sociotechnical AI justice.

-Amos Toh, Emile Ayoub
+Amos Toh, Emile Ayoub, Jack Poulson

 Coordinator Contact: toha@brennan.law.nyu.edu